tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 {{<img "6.png">}}

 One aspect is missing though: parentheses!
-In languages with arithmetic expressions like these, you can manually insert parentheses to override the grouping rules:
+In languages with arithmetic expressions like these, you can manually insert parentheses to override the grouping rules.

+For example, this expression:

 ```haskell
 (1 + 2) * 3